 - Higher levels of confidence by way of better understanding the self

-- Improved levels of empathy and compassion leading to better relationships with those around
+- Improved levels of empathy and compassion lead to better relationships with those around

 - A more resilient mind and an ability to stay present and remain unaffected by feelings and thoughts